-Walking onto campus can feel like you’ve entered a fantasyland full of made-up words and acronyms that sound like spells and secret organisations.
+Starting at UBC can feel like you’ve been initiated into a secret organisation full of made-up words and acronyms that sound like spells.

 Luckily, I’ve unlocked these ancient riddles and have the answers for you.

 If any of the words or acronyms you've heard so far are a little confusing (or if you ever need some clarification throughout the year), this dictionary has got you covered!